aleksand-molodcov/multiply/README.md

 ## Task

-Implement function, that for given value two numbers, presented as strings will return their product
+Implement function, that for given two numbers, presented as strings will return their product

 ```js
 multiply('1', '1') // -> '1', because 1 * 1 === 1